Online Partial Discharge Measurement Service

 Strategic Benefits for Facility Management

 • Zero Downtime (Business Continuity): The primary advantage is the ability to perform a complete health check without isolating the equipment.
 Testing is conducted during normal operating hours under actual load conditions.
-This is crucial because PD activity often fluctuates with voltage and thermal stress, which typically mirrors the findings in Motor Monitoring Solutions where load plays a key role.
+This mirrors the non-intrusive approach of modern Motor Monitoring Solutions.

 • Enhanced Personnel Safety: Catastrophic arc flashes often start as undetected PD.
-By detecting hazardous insulation defects—such as loose connections or degraded cable terminations—without requiring physical contact with live conductors, we significantly reduce the risk of workplace accidents.
+By detecting hazardous insulation defects without requiring physical contact with live conductors, we significantly reduce the risk of workplace accidents.

-• Data-Driven Maintenance Decisions: The service provides quantitative data (amplitude in dB/pC, pulse count per cycle) and qualitative analysis (PRPD patterns).
-This allows asset managers to prioritize budgets effectively, focusing resources on “Red” status assets while delaying intervention on “Green” assets.
-This approach is similar to how we manage Energy Monitoring Solutions to optimize efficiency.
+• Data-Driven Maintenance Decisions: The service provides quantitative data (amplitude in dB/pC) and qualitative analysis (PRPD patterns).
+This allows asset managers to prioritize budgets effectively, similar to how we utilize Energy Monitoring Solutions.

-• Compliance and Insurance: Regular non-intrusive testing helps meet requirements for Condition-Based Monitoring (CBM) standards, such as IEEE 1434 and guidance from IEC 60270.
-Many insurance providers now mandate or offer premiums reductions for facilities that implement robust Insulation Monitoring Solutions alongside PD surveys.
+• Compliance and Insurance: Regular non-intrusive testing helps meet requirements for Condition-Based Monitoring (CBM) standards like IEEE 1434 and IEC 60270.

 Core Measurement Technologies and Sensor Application

-A professional online partial discharge measurement service does not rely on a “magic wand.”
+A professional online partial discharge measurement service does not rely on a single “magic wand.”
 It utilizes a multi-physics approach, combining different detection technologies to identify specific types of discharge phenomena.
-A robust survey must distinguish between internal voids, surface tracking, and corona.

-1. Transient Earth Voltage (TEV) – For Metal-Clad Switchgear
+1. Transient Earth Voltage (TEV) – For Switchgear

 TEV sensors are the industry standard for detecting internal discharge activity within metal-clad switchgear panels.
-This is essential for maintaining the integrity of Medium Voltage Cabinet Maintenance Services.
-The physics behind this is based on the skin effect and electromagnetic wave propagation.
+This is essential for maintaining the integrity of Medium Voltage Cabinet Maintenance.

 • Target Defects: Internal insulation voids, dry termination faults, breakdown of solid dielectrics in RMUs and switchgear.